One of the main features of the WordPress platform is that you can easily expand your WordPress web site’s functionality using plugins.

 - Image galleries (with rotating images, lightboxes, etc.)

 - User testimonials

-- Language translation (e.g. you can instantly change all content on your pages from English to French)
+- Automatic language translation (e.g. you can instantly change all content on your pages from English to German)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)